 My life was confusing, terrifying.
 I was living with Jekyll and Hyde.
 Then one day he had a moment where he admitted he had a problem.
 He went sober in April of 2016 and began attending MA meetings.

 I started attending Al-Anon.
 I was hesitant that they wouldn’t accept me or take me seriously because my qualifier was addicted to marijuana.
-I would speak of my experience but tried to blend-in by not mentioning my qualifier wasn’t an alcoholic.
+I would speak of my experience and tried to blend-in by not mentioning my qualifier wasn’t an alcoholic.
 Eventually, it would come up and although I felt supported, there was just something missing.
 You see, addiction-related behavior has commonalities, but each has its own unique characteristics.
 There are pieces of the experience with a marijuana-addicted qualifier that just aren’t found in Al-Anon.

 I reached out to MA, Marijuana Anonymous.
 Is there a Mar-Anon?
 Are there meetings?
-They’d only heard of a group of women in California many years prior that started a meeting and it died on the vine.
+They’d only heard of a group of women in California many years prior around 1993 that started a meeting and it died on the vine.
 However they did create a logo… “Here you go, maybe you can use it.
 Oh, and here is a person who reached out that might be interested in Mar-Anon.
 And…”